SBS – My Story

 The military spouse is a glorious thing.
 Urban dictionary (font of all knowledge) wonderfully describes us as ‘a hard working spouse of a military member, who keeps things safe at the home front where civilian wives would normally fail’.
 Now, the world is made of many different people, life is tough to all of us and I still am a civilian despite what Urban Dictionary says.
 I know that my husband’s job doesn’t define me and my ‘home front’ is normally a shambles.
 I am a pretty rubbish house wife.
 But what I do know is that as a business owner and wife of my RAF husband I chose to relocate ever couple of years as his job dictates.
 I had become what is known as ‘the trailing spouse’.

 Choosing this life was hard.
 In all honestly, I never actually wanted to run my own business.
-You might find this hard to believe if you’ve ever met me at a networking event, or at a coffee morning.
-If you have met me then there’s no doubt that we’ve probably talked about my business.
+You might find this hard to believe if you’ve ever met me at a networking event and if we have met me then there’s no doubt that we’ve probably talked about my business.
 It is after all my specialist subject.

 Then RAF Lyneham closed, and the C-130 Hercules fleet, along with my husband were moved to RAF Brize Norton.
-For a whole year my boyfriend (now husband) commuted from our home in Bath to Brize Norton adding three hours to his already long day.
-By the time he’d become second in command of the squadron, and had experienced one long snowy winter of dangerous travel on the M4, including three short notice trips to med-evac from Germany and Herrick, he was at breaking point.
+For a whole year my husband commuted from our home in Bath to Brize Norton, adding three hours to his already long day.
+By the time he’d become second in command of the squadron, and had experienced one long snowy winter of dangerous travel on the M4, including three short notice trips to med-evac from Germany and Afghanistan, he was at breaking point.
 This is the moment that one of us had to choose between their careers and our lives together.

 In August 2012 resigned from my job, and a week later I left what was my home for 10 years and moved into a private rental near RAF Brize Norton.
 Initially it went well, I spent my time exploring the local area and networking, but as we moved into winter and my boyfriend’s work become even more operational I spent more and more time alone.